Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 Looks at patients with codes for >1 type of diabetes (n=30,401; classified as 'other' as per above flowchart) to determine diagnosis dates and when changes in diagnosis occurred.

 These are the most popular combinations of diabetes type codes in this group:
-* 18,710 (61.5%) Type 1 and Type 2
+* 18,695 (61.6%) Type 1 and Type 2
-* 8,704 (28.6%) Type 2 and gestational
+* 8,695 (28.6%) Type 2 and gestational
-* 1,326 (4.4%) Type 2 and secondary
+* 1,324 (4.4%) Type 2 and secondary
 * 352 (1.2%) Type 1 and gestational
 * 342 (1.1%) Type 1, Type 2 and gestational
-Together these account for 96.9% of those with codes for >1 type of diabetes; all remaining combinations are <1% each.
+Together these account for 96.8% of those with codes for >1 type of diabetes; all remaining combinations are <1% each.

-To do: determine diagnosis dates for most populous groups (T1/T2 and T2/gestational) and when diagnosis changed (or whether codes of second diabetes type are likely to be a mistake).

-Also finds age at diagnosis and time to insulin initiation from diagnosis to all those with codes for 1 type of diabetes, and those for with codes for both T1/T2 or both T2/gestational.

 &nbsp;

+For the mixed Type 1/Type 2 group, our gold-standard classification algorithm is to classify those with a prescription for insulin (ever) and at least twice as many Type 1 codes as Type 2 codes as Type 1, and everyone else as Type 2.
+If we use the most recent type-specific code for classification instead:
+* 14,407 (77.1%) are classified 'correctly' i.e. as per the gold-standard algorithm
+    * Of those misclassified: 71% are Type 1 by latest code, and 29% are Type 2 by latest code.
+Median time to previous code of the other type =
+* If we use latest code + current insulin treatment (insulin script within the last 6 months; i.e. classify as Type 2 if not currently insulin treated), 14,789 (79.1%) are classified correctly
+    * Of those misclassified: 63% are Type 1 by latest code, and 37% are Type 2 by latest code
+* If we use latest code + insulin treatment ever (i.e. classify as Type 2 if never insulin treated), 14,851 (79.4%) are classified correctly
+    * Of those misclassified: 67% are Type 1 by latest code, and 33% are Type 2 by latest code

+For those missclassified by using the most recent code, the median time from the index date back to the most recent code of the correct type was 3-3.5 years.

+&nbsp;

+🔴 **Rule 5: Use the most recent diabetes code to assign type, but check those with codes of both types within the last 5 years**

+We have implemented this rule but kept patients separate to those with only Type 1 or only Type 2 codes for further analysis downstream.

+&nbsp;

+For the other mixed groups: we have assigned diabetes type using the latest code, ignoring gestational codes.
+Diabetes diagnosis date has been set as the earliest diabetes code, which may underestimate the age of diagnosis, especially for those with gestational diabetes who then develop Type 2 diabetes.
+Underetsimates of the age of diagnosis will lead to patients having a higher predicted risk of MODY and of Type 1 in the MODy and T1DT2D calculators, so we will look at the effect of this downstream.

+&nbsp;

 ### 06_dpctn_diabetes_type_issues
-**NB: The MODY and T1D/T2D calculators are only intended for those diagnosed <=50 years of age (MODY: aged 1-35; T1D/T2D: aged 18-50, both inclusive), so in this script, only those diagnosed <50 years of age were included.**

 Looks at potential miscoding/misclassification of diabetes/diabetes type, including:
 * Those coded as Type 1: